 Perhaps it’s time to replace your home’s windows.
 Maybe they are letting in air and driving up your energy costs.
 The two most popular window styles are double-hung and casement.
 But which would suit your home best?
-To help you decide, here are some of the principal considerations you should take into account.
+To help you decide, the pros here at Siding & Windows Group have compiled some of the principal considerations you should take into account.

 Modern or Traditional?

 The first thing you need to do ask yourself is what style of home you have.
 If it’s a modern home with clean lines, neutral colors, and simplicity of presentation, then casement windows might be your best bet.